Santa Rosa Junior College: Frank P. Doyle Library

-Planning for the library began in 1993.
-In both the June and November 2002 elections, local residences provided funding for the construction of the building In August 2006, SRJC moved its Santa Rosa campus library to the new Frank P. Doyle Library building.
+In August 2006, SRJC moved its Santa Rosa campus library to the new Frank Pierce Doyle Library building.
 Named after the college's most significant benefactor, the four-story building is the largest on campus at 145000 sqft.
-It houses the Library, Media Services, Distance Education, and Instructional Computing Departments, as well as the College art gallery, tutorial center and Center for Excellence in Teaching and Learning, a multimedia training and production facility for SRJC faculty.
-Approximately 5,500 users per day enter the Frank P. Doyle Library.
+It houses the Library, Media Services, Distance Education, and Instructional Computing Departments, as well as the college art gallery, tutorial center and Center for Excellence in Teaching and Learning, a multimedia training and production facility for SRJC faculty.
+The building was constructed with green building features designed to make it energy efficient and environmentally friendly, including an array of 77 KW photovoltaic solar panels on the library roof.
+Santa Rosa Junior College librarians were leaders in the early movement to promote information literacy in California's community colleges, and SRJC was among the first of the colleges to institute an information literacy requirement for graduation.
+The Library and Information Resources Department offers several full-credit courses to fill this requirement.